hovey/rustschool/README.md

 This can be modified with the CARGO_HOME environment variable.

-The cargo, rustc, rustup and other commands will be added to Cargo's bin directory, located at:
+The cargo, rustc, rustup and other commands will be added to The bin directory for Cargo, located at:

   /Users/chovey/.cargo/bin